Republican National Committee: Organization

+Since 17 January 2025, the Republican National Committee has been chaired by Michael Whatley and co-chaired by KC Crosbie.

-The current chair of the Republican National Committee is Ronna McDaniel, serving since 2017.
-McDaniel was previously chair of the Michigan Republican Party from 2015 to 2017.
+The previous chair of the Republican National Committee was Ronna McDaniel, serving from 2017 to 2024.
+McDaniel was chair of the Michigan Republican Party from 2015 to 2017.

 In January 2019, Thomas O. Hicks Jr. was elected co-chairman of the RNC.
-Hicks has a strong connection to President Trump's campaigns and policy initiatives, having served as chairman of the America First Action PAC and America First Policies, and as national finance co-chairman for Donald J. Trump for President.
+Hicks has a strong connection to former president Trump's campaigns and policy initiatives, having served as chairman of the America First Action PAC and America First Policies, and as national finance co-chairman for Donald J. Trump for President.

 Similar committees to the RNC exist in each U.S. state and most U.S. counties.
-The RNC also organizes volunteer groups for specific interests, such as the Black Republican Activists, GOP Hispanics, RNC Women (not to be confused with National Federation of Republican Women), GOP Faith, Asian Pacific Americans, Young Leaders and Veterans & Military Families.
+The RNC also organizes volunteer groups for specific interests, such as the Black Republican Activists, GOP Hispanics, RNC Women (not to be confused with National Federation of Republican Women), GOP Faith, Asian Pacific Americans, Young Leaders, and Veterans & Military Families.